Academic Support Programs

 Writers may have no more than 3 tutoring sessions to work on the same assignment.

-Writers may have no more than 2 drop-in tutoring sessions per day.
+Writers may have no more than 2 appointments per day.

 Writers may only work on 1 assignment per tutoring session.
-After working with a tutor on an assignment, writers need to revise that assignment for 1 hour before returning to the queue to work on the same assignment.
+After working with a tutor on an assignment, writers need to revise that assignment for 1 hour before having another appointment to work on the same assignment.

 At the CLUE Writing Center, we have one goal in mind: to help you become a better writer.
 To that end, we believe that writing is a process.
 Even the most talented writers cannot sit down in a vacuum and produce a polished text on the first try.
 Whether you need help talking through ideas, honing an outline you've been working on, evaluating a draft mid-composition, or looking through a final draft—we're confident we can help you write more efficiently and effectively.